FablabSaigon/mobile-fablab/pages/pages-root-folder/index.md

   image: map.JPG
   text: 'Ho Chi Minh city, Danang and Hanoi are all big cities.
 Our mission is innovation literacy and we want to reach out to smaller cities in Vietnam.'
 widget3:
-  title: "Who are we?"
+  title: "<br/>Who are we?"
   url: 'http://mobile.fablabsaigon.org/who-we-are/'
   image: logofablab.png
   text: 'Fablab Saigon started in March 2014.
-A Fablab is a small-scale workshop offering (personal) digital fabrication.                                    '
+A Fablab is a small-scale workshop offering (personal) digital fabrication.
+  <br/><br/>'
 #
 # Use the call for action to show a button on the frontpage
 #